SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Related Work

 In parallel, advances in sample-efficient RL have shown that offline demonstrations and online interventions can drastically accelerate learning~\cite{Rajeswaran.etal2018, Luo.etal2018,Vecerik.etal2018}.
-Off-policy RL with demonstrations~\cite{Hu.etal2024,Rajeswaran.etal2018,Ball.etal2023}, model-based approaches~\cite{Nagabandi.etal2019,Wu.etal2022}, interactive or residual imitation learning~\cite{Ankile.etal2024,Ross.etal2011,Kelly.etal2019a}, and distributed frameworks like SERL~\cite{Luo.etal2024c} and HIL-SERL~\cite{Luo.etal2024} demonstrate that human input can turn sparse-reward tasks into tractable real-world learning problems.
-However, in industrial assembly these methods rarely exploit the forms of prior knowledge that are widely available in practice, and are typically trained and evaluated as isolated skills rather than as components of larger assembly sequences.
-Our contribution is to embed sample-efficient, human-in-the-loop RL directly into structured assembly processes.
+Off-policy RL with demonstrations~\cite{Hu.etal2024,Rajeswaran.etal2018,Ball.etal2023}, model-based approaches~\cite{Nagabandi.etal2019,Wu.etal2022}, interactive or residual imitation learning~\cite{Ankile.etal2024,Ross.etal2011,Kelly.etal2019a}, and distributed frameworks like SERL~\cite{Luo.etal2024c} and its human-in-the-loop extension HIL-SERL~\cite{Luo.etal2024} demonstrate that human input can make sparse-reward, real-world tasks tractable.
+However, these approaches are typically trained and evaluated as isolated skills rather than as components of larger sequences and rarely exploit the forms of prior knowledge that are widely available in practice.
+Our contribution is to embed the same class of sample-efficient, human-in-the-loop RL into structured assembly processes.

 Traditional control approaches often achieve robustness but remain conservative and depend heavily on engineering expertise~\cite{Hartmann.etal2025}, whereas learning-based controllers promise greater adaptability but face challenges in safety and interpretability.
 Here, classical optimization-based safety layers, such as control barrier functions (CBFs), quadratic program (QP) filters, and model predictive control (MPC) shields, can enforce constraints during execution, but trade off model accuracy against computational overhead~\cite{Meng.etal2023,Dalal.etal2018,Wang.etal2024c}.
 Recent work instead learns variable-compliance schemes that adapt robot stiffness through RL, but lower stiffness alone cannot prevent unbounded contact forces when the policy issues large set-points, requiring careful tuning to avoid~\cite{Tahmaz.etal2025,Beltran-Hernandez.etal2020,Martin-Martin.etal2019}.
 In contrast, deterministic schemes that directly expose physically meaningful limits offer interpretability and ease of deployment.
 Our method contributes to this line by introducing per-axis adaptive force limits, which provably bound contact forces while preserving free-space dynamics, enabling RL to train safely in contact-rich settings.